 - Course Level: Fellowship is available to pursue master’s degree programme.

 - Study Subject: Fellowship is awarded in the field of law, human rights and governance.

-- Number of Scholarships: Number of fellowships is not given.
+- Number of Awards: Number of fellowships is not given.

 - Nationality: Nigerian Applicants

 - The award can be taken in Ireland